Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceorchestration/service-orchestration-generic-http_dynamic.md

 Encoding | JSON | RFC 8259
 Compression | N/A | -

-Hereby the **Interface Design Description** (IDD) is provided to the [orchestration – Service Description](../../assets/sd/5_0_0/orchestration_sd.pdf).
+Hereby the **Interface Design Description** (IDD) is provided to the [serviceOrchestration – Service Description](../../assets/sd/5_0_0/service-orchestration_sd.pdf).
 For further details about how this service is meant to be used, please consult that document.

 ## Interface Description